 In future periods, we expect to incur substantial costs as we continue to expand our research programs and related research and development activities.
 We plan to continue to support the clinical development of our cardiac muscle myosin activator omecamtiv mecarbil for the potential treatment of heart failure as part of our strategic alliance with Amgen.
 We plan to continue clinical development of our fast skeletal sarcomere activator CK-2017357 for the potential treatment of diseases and conditions related to muscle weakness or wasting and non-clinical development of our back-up potential drug candidate from our skeletal sarcomere activator program.
 We plan to progress one or more of our smooth muscle myosin inhibitor compounds through non-clinical and clinical development.
-We expect to incur development expenses for the close-out of the clinical trials for ispinesib for the potential treatment of breast cancer and SB-743921 for the potential treatment of Hodgkin and non-Hodgkin lymphoma.
-We expect to incur significant research and development expenses as we advance the research and development of our other muscle contractility programs through research to candidate selection.
+We expect to incur development expenses for the close-out of our clinical trials for ispinesib and SB-743921.
+We expect to incur significant research and development expenses as we advance the research and development of our other compounds from our muscle contractility programs through research to candidate selection.